 Feedback on how to improve the plugin is welcome, preferrable on the Serendipity Forums.

-- onli blogging on : Chrissss feiert und Flattr für s9y
+- onli blogging am : Chrissss feiert und Flattr für s9y

 Ansicht der Kommentare: (Linear | Verschachtelt)

 Great news, Garvin!
 I would Flattr you, but right now I cannot add funds (charge my account) at Flattr because they're working on their transactions system.